CUTR-at-USF/ontime-performance-calculator/README.md

     1. Path to static GTFS zip file
     2.	`arrival_time` or `departure_time` - This argument tells the application whether to calculate schedule_deviation using           arrival_time or departure_time at each stop
     3. Specify number of records to fetch from database table - This argument is optional.
 If it’s not provided, we retrieve all records from the table

+Example command:

+    `java -jar target/ontime-performance-calculator.jar gtfs.zip arrival_time`

+The above command assumes that the `gtfs.zip` file is in the same directory you're executing the `java` command from.

 Note that this project is currently configured to connect to a SQL Server database, but other relational databases are also supported.